retep998/winapi-rs/CONTRIBUTING.md

     * If the duplicated thing is a struct or COM interface or union, then choose one header to be the canonical source of truth for that definition and publicly re-export the thing from the other header.
-* Sometimes a COM interface will have two methods with identical names.
-If the two methods are both named `Foo`, then name them `Foo1` and `Foo2`.
+* Sometimes a COM interface will have two methods with identical names (an overloaded method).
+If the two methods are both named `Foo`, then name them `Foo_1` and `Foo_2`.
+In addition, overloaded methods must appear in *reverse* order to comply with the COM binary interface.